appsmithorg/appsmith-docs/website/docs/reference/appsmith-framework/widget-actions/navigate-to.md

 # navigateTo()

-The `navigateTo() `function allows you to navigate and pass data between internal app pages or external URLs.
+This page provides information about the `navigateTo()` function signature and parameters, which allows you to navigate and pass data between internal app pages or external URLs.

 <ZoomImage src="/img/navigate-fun.png" alt="navigateTo()" caption="navigateTo()" />